The Blasphemy law in Pakistan

 - On June 17, 2005, Mulla Saqi of Bahawalpur went all the way to Chak 192 for Ahmadi-hunting through the mischief of PPC 295-C. He came back with a bagful.
 In collusion with the police he managed to implicate 15 Ahmadis in a false case of Blasphemy.
 Thirteen of them were arrested.
 How could 15 persons in the Islamic Republic dare to be blasphemous, with a mulla around armed with the Blasphemy law?
 They couldn’t and they weren’t; but the mulla is also armed with the dubious fatwa that “Falsehood in support of faith is licit – obligatory at times.”

 - Mr Muhammad Iqbal of District Faisalabad, a convert to Ahmadiyyat had some argument with Mulla Zulfiquar Ali who picked up the hammer of the Blasphemy law to crush the poor man.
 The mulla succeeded entirely.
 Mr Iqbal, declared guilty, thanks to only two false witnesses, was given a life-term in prison.
-He remained in prison for seven years for a crime he cannot even consider committing.
+He remained in prison for seven years for a crime he could not even consider committing.
 He left behind a young wife and a toddler.
 Iqbal lived, but his dependants were more like a widow and an orphan; all three victims of a cruel unjust law, absurd prosecution and wrongful verdict.
 At last Iqbal was acquitted after 7 years of incarceration.

-- In July 2009 the Punjab Police booked 32 Ahmadis of Lathianwala under PPC 295-C and other sections related to offences based on religion.
+- In July 2009 the Punjab Police booked 32 Ahmadis of Lathianwala, Distt Faisalabad under PPC 295-C and other sections related to offences based on religion.
 The lethal section, applied dishonestly and frivolously, was not taken off till four months later.
 Later the Home Secretary of Punjab government wrote a letter to re-instate the blasphemy clause in this case.
 One can imagine the worry and fear that the victims felt.

 - In 2009 four school children were spuriously charged under PPC 295-C in district Layyah, and arrested forthwith.
 They remained incarcerated for approximately six months before a court released them on bail.
 They faced prosecution for months, although the police inquiry established that the accusers had no evidence in their support.
 Later the court found them innocent and acquitted them.